About the Artist

 Lewanda’s fabric collage work continues to grow and expand in size and content.
 She started creating larger, more dramatic and thought-provoking pieces.
 Fueled by her love of the natural world and concerns for the environment she continues to work on a series of large scale collages.
 Her visual narrative of Philippine Colonial history, Filipino-American experiences and the global diaspora remains as an on-going project.
 She is also experimenting with new printmaking techniques and planning on a series for future exhibits.

 Now in her 70s, she maintains a lively, creative life, exploring new technical possibilities with varying materials and subject matters.
-Lewanda currently lives in Columbus, OH with her husband, his vegetable gardens and her multitude of flower beds.
+Lewanda currently lives and creates in West Medford, MA with her husband, his vegetable gardens and her beloved flower beds.

 Follow her on Instagram and website here.